NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Our Verdict

-Both Casper and DreamCloud have hybrid mattresses, while Casper also offers a few all-foam picks as well.
+Both Casper and DreamCloud have hybrid mattresses, while Casper also offers an all-foam option as well.
 Between the two brands, Casper has the better overall performance, but DreamCloud builds a more affordable mattress.

 If you’re looking for a balanced feel with excellent pressure relief, go for Casper.
 They have a wide range of mattress firmness options as well as a range of bounce preferences.
 The only real downsides include higher levels of motion transfer and slower off-gassing.